zenml-io/zenml/docs/book/advanced-guide/getting_started_on_gcp.md

 ## Step 10/10 ZenML Stack

-Everything on the gcp side is set up, you're ready to set up the ZenML stack components now.
+Everything on the GCP side is set up, you're ready to set up the ZenML stack components now.

 Copy-paste this into your terminal and press enter.